AnonymFx/dotfiles/README.md

 Note that submodules have to be pulled with `git submodule update --init --recursive`.

 For autoformat, global formatting programs have to be installed.
 For available options see its Github [page](https://github.com/Chiel92/vim-autoformat).

+For javascript completion, the tern modules have to be installed via `npm install` in the vim/vim/bundle/tern_for_vim directory.